CS180-spring/cs180-23-pear/README.md

 We are implementing a database for a mobile service provider.
 The database offers the following functions to the user

 ## Main Menu
-1. Add a new customer // Need to change to customer file
+1. Add a new customer
-2. View customer information // Need to change to customer file
+2. View customer information
-3. Edit customer information // Need to change to customer file /*Work in Progress */
+3. Edit customer information
 4. Delete a customer
 5. Add a new phone
 6. View phone information